Azumaya geometry and representation stacks: Grothendieck topologies on Azufine(C)

-Case (1).
-We will first show that, in this case, $\Pi_K(S)$ is a $J$-covering sieve.
-In other words, we can refine $S$ such that it is generated by morphisms with matrix algebras as codomains.
-It is enough to show that $f^{-1}\Pi_K(S)$ is a $J$-covering sieve, for each $f \in \pi_K(S)$.
+\underline{Case (1)}.
+We claim that $\Pi_K(L)$ is a $J$-covering sieve.
+It is enough to show that $f^{-1}\Pi_K(L)$ is a $J$-covering sieve, for each $f \in \pi_K(L)$.
 So take such a centrally covered morphism $f : C \to D$.
-The represented numbers on $f$ form a $K$-covering sieve, so take a refinement generated by finitely many numbers $m_1,\dots,m_k$, represented by Azumaya algebras $A_1,\dots,A_k$ with center $D$.
-Take an \'etale cover $g$ trivializing $A_1,\dots,A_k$.
-Then $g$ is contained in $f^{-1}\Pi_K(S)$, which shows that $f^{-1}\Pi_K(S)$ is a $J$-covering sieve.
+The represented numbers on $f$ form a $K$-covering sieve, and we can take a finitely generated covering sieve $(m_1,\dots,m_k)$ contained in it, with each $m_i$ represented by an Azumaya algebras $A_i$ with center $D$.
+Take an \'etale cover $g:D \to E$ trivializing $A_1,\dots,A_k$.
+Then $g$ is contained in $f^{-1}\Pi_K(L)$, so $f^{-1}\Pi_K(L)$ is an \'etale covering sieve, so in particular it is a $J$-covering sieve.
+This shows the claim.

-Now take a morphism $g : C' \to D$ such that $g \circ \phi_0$ is centrally covered by matrix algebras, and such that $A' \otimes_{C'} D$ is itself isomorphic to a matrix algebra.
-Then $g$ is itself centrally covered with respect to $\phi^{-1}S$.
+Now take a morphism $g : C' \to D$ such that $g \circ \phi_0$ is centrally covered by matrix algebras, and such that $A' \otimes_{C'} D$ is isomorphic to a matrix algebra.
+Then $g$ is itself centrally covered with respect to $\phi^{-1}L$.
 So there is an inclusion

-where $L$ is an \'etale covering sieve trivializing $A'$.
-This shows that $\Pi_K(\phi^{-1}S)$ is a $J$-covering sieve, so $\phi^{-1}S$ is a $J_K$-covering sieve.
+where $M$ is an \'etale covering sieve trivializing $A'$.
+This shows that $\Pi_K(\phi^{-1}L)$ is a $J$-covering sieve, so $\phi^{-1}L$ is a $J_K$-covering sieve.

-Case (2).
-For this case, let $L$ be a Zariski covering sieve on $C'$ such that for $g : C' \to D$ in $L$ we have that $A \otimes_C D$ and $A' \otimes_{C'} D$ are of constant degree.
+\underline{Case (2)}.
+Let $M$ be a Zariski covering sieve on $C'$ such that for $g : C' \to D$ in $M$ we have that $A \otimes_C D$ and $A' \otimes_{C'} D$ are of constant degree.
 Then because $K$ is stable under multiplication, it is easy to see that